 PaybondIntents

-paybond.intents wraps the two principal/payee signing flows.
-Both methods derive tenant scope from the bound Harbor client; callers never pass a tenant id.
+paybond.intents wraps the principal/payee signing flows plus x402 funding.
+All methods derive tenant scope from the bound Harbor client; callers never pass a tenant id.

 paybond.intents.create